platformsh/platformsh-docs/overview/pricing.md

 You can switch between plans (downgrade or upgrade) freely but note that reducing storage is currently not supported for technical reasons.
 If you need to reduce storage please create a support ticket.
+You will always be billed the prorated rate of your plan over the period it was used.

+You may cancel your plan at any time and you will only be billed for the actual period used.

 For Enterprise and Agency Plans you can pay by Purchase Order, for all other plans you need to add a Credit Card to your account.